sylhare/Type-on-Strap/2020-05-28-network-basic.md

 Retransimition : A packet that is received in error at the receiver will be retrans-mitted by the sender TCP have sequence number to indicate piece of packet number

+# conclusion
+ Check-sums, sequence numbers, timers, and positive and negative acknowledgment pack-ets each play a crucial and necessary role in the operation of the protocol